-Cortec continues to expand its range of corrosion inhibitors to provide enhanced protection to plant and equipment that can suffer rapid deterioration, particularly in humid climates.
+Cortec continues to expand its range of corrosion inhibitors to provide enhanced protection to plants and equipment that can suffer rapid deterioration, particularly in humid climates.

-The VpCI-649 BD is a unique, concentrated liquid formulation that has been designed to provide long-term protection in fresh water, steam and glycol closed loop systems.
-It also includes preservatives against biogrowth and contains an acrylic polymer to prevent scale formation.
+The VpCI-649 BD is a unique, concentrated liquid formulation that has been designed to provide long-term protection in freshwater, steam and glycol closed-loop systems.
+It also includes preservatives against growth and contains an acrylic polymer to prevent scale formation.
 It is effective as a replacement for nitrite/chromate-based formulations.
-The product combines contact and volatile corrosion inhibitors along with anti-scalants in a non-toxic formulation.
+The product combines contact and volatile corrosion inhibitors along with antiscalants in a non-toxic formulation.

-VpCI-649 BD is cost effective since low concentrations provide economical treatment.
-It is also environmentally safe, and does not contain nitrites, phosphates, chromates or heavy metals.
-The product contains molybdate tracer (VpCI-649 BD MF does not have molybdate).
+VpCI-649 BD is cost-effective since low concentrations provide economical treatment.
+It is also environmentally safe and does not contain nitrites, phosphates, chromates or heavy metals.
+The product contains a molybdate tracer (VpCI-649 BD MF does not have molybdate).

-Typical applications include as inhibitor for close loop cooling systems; in fire extinguishing systems; inhibitor for hydrostatic testing of pipelines, casings, tanks and valves; inhibitor for packer fluid applications; for preventing water-bottom corrosion in oil storage tanks; alkanolamine sweeteners; pulp and paper process equipment; mines, mining and earthmoving equipment; and as inhibitor for lay-up application of cooling towers.
+Typical applications include as inhibitors for close loop cooling systems; in fire extinguishing systems; inhibitors for hydrostatic testing of pipelines, casings, tanks and valves; inhibitors for packer fluid applications; for preventing water-bottom corrosion in oil storage tanks; alkanolamine sweeteners; pulp and paper process equipment; mines, mining and earthmoving equipment; and as inhibitor for lay-up application of cooling towers.

 VpCI-649 BD was specified for Abu Dhabi’s Reem Island, which has more than 100 towers consisting of 1.4 million sq m of office space and 850,000 sq m of retail and community facilities.
 The site will have four district cooling plants with a capacity greater than 1,000 cu m.
 Two of these are complete, but the towers they are to support are not.
 The client, Tabreed – Cooltech Energy, required a mothballing solution for the facility for up to two years.